Skip to main content

 Nothing could have brought home the contrast between where my ancestors lived, and the landlords who sent them packing, than visiting Dunrobin Castle just a few kilometres down the road where the Sutherland family lives to this day!
 Yes, they still own the land that was “cleared” and their castle, filled with priceless paintings and antiques, is open to visitors.

 I walked through the castle gritting my teeth with rage, especially when I came across this 1786 portrait by the famous Sir Joshua Reynolds.
 He painted Elizabeth, the Countess of Sutherland and engineer of my family’s misfortunes!
-(On the other hand, their descendants were probably far better off in Canada.)
+(On the other hand, my family was probably far better off in Canada.)

 * * * * *